♫ Listening to: Disconnected by Shy Child ♫

 These are low in sugar, so they’re perfect for parents or anyone else who likes low-sugar desserts.
 I made these for mother’s day last year to bring to my maternal humans.
 They loved them!
 The apple variety doesn’t really matter, but my favorites are pink lady and mutsu apples.
 If you like apple pie, you might also like my apple hand pies.

-This recipe makes 12 mini apple rose pies.
+This recipe makes 12 mini vegan apple tarts that look like roses.

 - 2 cups all-purpose flour

 - ⅔ cup vegan butter (I like the organic whipped earth balance, but they also have a soy-free one if you avoid soy) or spectrum palm shortening (or a combination of both)*

 - ¼ teaspoon salt